 The Triumph Sprint ST is a solid motorcycle with few glitches.
 Plenty run to 50,000 miles and a few to more than twice that with minimal grief.
 Finish is better than most but once it starts to go, it flakes off fast.
 Triumph Sprint ST chain adjusters can seize, as can brakes, causing discs to warp so check both before handing cash over.

 The sports tourer class is quite a pricy one with Honda’s VFR always commanding top money.
-The Triumph Sprint ST’s arguably a better bike and costs less.
+The Triumph Sprint ST’s arguably a better bike and like for like costs less on the used market.
 The 2005 onwards Triumph Sprint ST was highly revised and an extremely capable machine – which kept the prices of this early model surprisingly affordable.
 The RS version can be an even bigger bargain.
 Find a Triumph Sprint ST for sale

 Insurance group: 14 of 17 – compare motorcycle insurance quotes now.